-We hikers have it pretty easy.
-If we want hike somewhere, we simply load our packs and go.
+We, hikers, have it pretty easy.
+If we want to hike somewhere, we simply load our packs and go.
 Aside from good footwear and some basic clothing, we generally don’t need a lot of stuff.
 In fact, if we want to travel somewhere for a hiking vacation, and we’re efficient, we can load everything that we need for the trip in a single bag and carry it on the plane.
 The only thing that can be tricky is trying to carry trekking poles on the plane.

 Since 9/11, trying to carry trekking poles on the plane has been a challenge for hikers who fly.
 Intuitively, trekking poles should be off limits, but, in fact, they fall into a grey area with TSA, the Transporation Security Administration of the United States.

 So where does that leave trekking poles?
 They’re virtually identical to ski poles, but it could be argued that they fall under the category of walking canes as well.